-So, to continue this series of conversations, here is C. Karim Chrobog, director/producer of War Child.
+So, to continue this series of conversations, here is Dilip Mehta, director of The Forgotten Woman.

 IDA: How did you get started in documentary filmmaking?

-IDA: What inspired you to make War Child?
+IDA: What inspired you to make The Forgotten Woman?

 IDA: What were some of the challenges and obstacles in making this film, and how did you overcome them?